-The consolidated financial statements have been prepared in compliance with International Financial Reporting Standards (IFRS) and the basis of the going concern assumption, meaning the Company will be able to realize its assets and discharge its liabilities in the normal course of operations.
+The consolideted financial statements of the Company have been prepared in accordance with IAS 34 interim financial reporting and the basis of the going concern assumption, meaning the Company will be able to realize its assets and discharge its liabilities in the normal course of operations.

 The Company has not yet determined whether its properties contain mineral deposits that are economically recoverable.
-The Company has not yet determined whether the development of the PUREVAP TM technology for the transformation of quartz into high purity silicon metal as well as the PUREVAP TM NSiR technology for the fabrication of nano silicon materials will operate successfully upon completion.
+The Company has not yet determined whether the development of the PUREVAP TM technology for the transformation of quartz into high purity silicon metal, whether the PUREVAP TM NSiR technology for the fabrication of nano silicon materials as well as the technology for the production of fumed silica will operate successfully upon completion.
 The Company has not yet generated income or cash flows from its operations.
-As at December 31, 2020, the Company has cumulated a retained deficit of \$28,659,966 (\$28,054,410 as at December 31, 2019).
+As at June 30, 2021, the Company has cumulated a retained deficit of \$29,147,543 (\$28,659,966 as at December 31, 2020).
 The liquidity of the Company is not sufficient to fund its administrative and exploration and evaluation expenses for the next year.
 These material uncertainties cast a significant doubt on the Company's ability to continue as a going concern.